open/close all folders

 - Scars Are Forever: Of all the wounds he received during the battle at USJ, the one that has stuck around was a horizontal scar under his eye.
 Though he always wears long sleeves so we don't know what his arms look like after all that happened to them.

-- Stern Teacher: At first he seems to be an Apathetic Teacher, but it eventually comes to light that he just has high standards and very low opinions on those who don't meet them.
+- Stern Teacher: At first, he seems to be an Apathetic Teacher, but it eventually comes to light that he just has high standards and very low opinions on those who don't meet them.
+That said, he does fall into complete apathy when it comes to subjects he considers irrelevant.

 - Weak, but Skilled: Since his Quirk doesn't boost his abilities in any way, Aizawa combines it with hand to hand combat.
 It makes him lethally effective since he is extremely smart on when to use it.
-Fittingly enough this contributes to his Foil nature with All Might.
+Fittingly enough, this contributes to his Foil nature with All Might.
 It also applies to his fighting style.
-He has to rely on his impressive speed and agility due to his slender build.
+He has to rely on his impressive speed and agility, preferring stealthy ambushes to straight up brawls, due to his slender build.

 - Weaksauce Weakness: His Quirk would be even more useful if he didn't suffer from dry eye.